theforeman/pulp-oci-images/README.md

 # Pulp Container Images

-The [pulpcore-oci-images](https://github.com/theforeman/pulpcore-oci-images) repository is used to provide a Pulp container image configured for the Foreman project's use case.
+This repository provides Pulp container images for the Foreman project's use case.

 Note that OCI stands for "Open Container Initiative", see [here](https://opencontainers.org/).